Centers & Programs

 Center for Innovation

 The Center for Innovation (C4i) promotes data-driven law-making and seeks to empower regulators to make informed, evidence-based decisions, particularly at the intersection of law and technology.
 More than a think tank, C4i is an action tank invested in identifying implementable solutions to today’s problems.
 Research initiatives and classroom components are integral to the Center as it identifies and advances the knowledge, tools, and skills necessary to foster innovation in the practice and development of law and policy.
-Three primary programs comprise the Center’s work: Startup Legal Garage, the Law & Medicine Initiative, The AI & Capital Markets Initiative, and the Privacy and Technology Project.
+Three primary programs comprise the Center’s work: Startup Legal Garage, the Law & Medicine Initiative, and The AI & Capital Markets Initiative.

 LexLab is a legal tech hub connecting UC Hastings students and alumni to investors, founders, lawyers, engineers and companies building the future of legal services.

 The Center for Negotiation and Dispute Resolution